Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-83-singularity.md

 They stared at each other in mutual incomprehension until he duck-shrugged, packed up his medical kit, slung it onto his back and was gone with a last instruction to call if she felt any sudden discomfort or troubling symptoms.

 His absence left Wrma to stew in her own confusion, not to mention shock.
-It still felt like mere *moments* had passed since these brutes had massacred a room full of people and two abrogators like they were *nothing,* chosen to spare her for their own alien reasons…and now they were all politeness and sympathy?
+It still felt like mere *moments* had passed since these brutes had massacred a room full of people and two abrogators like they were *nothing,* chosen to spare her for their own alien reasons... and now they were all politeness and sympathy?
 It didn’t make sense.

 What in all creation had prompted them to come torment their sanctuary, anyway?
 And why had the Benefactors not intervened?
 After all their promises that Venture would remain unfound and would have plenty of time to grow and prepare for the Hierarchy’s resurgence, they had barely made it more than a handful of years, and then in *one afternoon* the whole project was over.